JonDotsoy/shell/src/README.md

 The Shell module provides a powerful and flexible API for executing shell commands in Node.js applications.
 It offers stream-based command execution with full control over input/output streams, environment variables, and working directories.

+## Architecture Overview

+The Shell module implements a wrapper pattern around Node.js child processes to provide a clean and type-safe interface:

+- **`ShellRequest`** wraps all input traffic and configuration for child processes, including command text, stdin streams, environment variables, working directory, and execution context
+- **`ShellResponse`** wraps all output traffic from child processes, providing structured access to stdout, stderr streams, and exit codes
+- This wrapper approach abstracts the complexity of child process management while maintaining full control over streams and execution context

 ## Why This Module Exists

 Traditional Node.js approaches to shell command execution often fall short when dealing with complex scenarios involving streaming data, environment management, and execution context isolation.
 While `child_process.exec()` and similar APIs work for simple cases, they become cumbersome when you need fine-grained control over input/output streams, environment variables, or when working with multiple related commands in a specific context.